On Our Own (Bobby Brown song)

 "On Our Own" is a song by American singer Bobby Brown from the soundtrack of the 1989 Columbia motion picture Ghostbusters II.
-It was released as a single on June 22, 1989.
+It was released as a single on May 30, 1989.
 It peaked at number one on the US Billboard Hot Black Singles chart for one week and at number two on the Billboard Hot 100 for three weeks.
-Outside the US, it reached number one in New Zealand for three weeks and became a top-five hit in Canada, Ireland, and the United Kingdom, while in Australia it went to number 22.
+Outside the US, it reached number one in New Zealand for three weeks and became a top-five hit in Canada, Ireland, and the United Kingdom.
+In October 2025, Billboard ranked the 25 Greatest Halloween Songs of all time.
+The song ranked at #5.